 Lead your educational community

 The Educational Leadership program is focused on the moral purpose of building the capacity of our graduate candidates so that they can go forward and bring Cultures of Character practices into the heart of their school communities.
-The Program is grounded in:
+The Program is grounded in program-specific leadership virtues, the development of leader character and the cultivation of practical wisdom.

 Why Cultures of Character?